SalomePlatform/shaper/doc/gui/General/Introduction.rst

 - **Sketch fully constraint color** selects default color for a sketch with zero degrees of freedom.
 - **Zoom trihedron arrows** if this control is checked then arrows of a view trihedron will be scaled according to current view scale
 - **Axis arrow size** relative size of trihedron arrows.
 It has effect only in case if **Zoom trihedron arrows** is On.
+- **Enable automatic rotation** enables the perpetual rotation animation in the viewer.

 To redefine any color click on the corresponding line to access **Select color** dialog box